 Make sure you scrape off the back of the spatula on another bowl or at the top of the buttercream bowl, so that you don’t dip a crumb filled spatula into a crumb free bowl of buttercream when you need another scoop.

 Then plop some icing on the top and use the spatula to even it out.
 Use your bench scraper to clean up the sides.
-Hold it vertically, standing on the cake board against the cake and spin your turntable to even it out.
+Hold it vertically, standing on the cake board against the cake and spin the turntable to even it out.

 It’s fine if you can still see the cake layers, really you just want to seal the crumbs.